 In the age of always-on digital entertainment, when roaring music from 20 speakers can drown out outside noises, it’s very important to find every opportunity to get the driver’s attention.

-For those who may worry that affluent or skillful drivers will take advantage of the opportunities offered by the system can rest assured.
-Only special vehicles can acquire certificates to influence the infrastructure, and all suspicious V2X units are automatically denounced and disconnected from the whole V2X network.
+For those who worry that some drivers will take advantage of the opportunities offered by the system can rest assured.
+Only special vehicles can acquire certificates to influence the infrastructure.
+Furthermore, all suspicious V2X units are automatically denounced and disconnected from the whole V2X network.

 Our view is that the V2X-based detection of emergency responders is more foolproof, efficient and accurate than a camera-based solution.
 It doesn’t require human labour, and radio communication requires much less computing power than an intelligent image recognition system.